 Medical credit cards under investigation

 In New York state, the attorney general has launched an investigation into medical credit cards.
 These high-rate credit cards are marketed to patients that need money now, often when they’re already in the doctor’s office.
-These cards, which offer an instant cash advance to pay off medical bills, are often marketed with allegedly deceptive practices.
+These cards, which offer an fast cash advance to pay off medical bills, are often marketed with allegedly deceptive practices.

 How medical credit cards work